JoshuaMitton/Bessel-Equivariant-MMF/README.md

 # Bessel-Equivariant-MMF

-This is a PyTorch implementation of a rotation equivariant U-Net model for segmentation and classification of deforestation areas as described in our paper:
+This is a PyTorch implementation of a Bessel equivariant model as described in our paper:

 https://arxiv.org/abs/2207.12849